-- virus rapidly spreads to organs, especially the lymphoid tissues
+- The virus rapidly spreads to organs, especially the lymphoid tissues.

-- HIV virus not very aggressive in causing diseases or severe symptoms
+- The HIV virus is not very aggressive in causing diseases or severe symptoms.

-- virus starts to grow and multiply in the lymph nodes
+- The virus starts to grow and multiply in the lymph nodes.

-- Viremia (spread of virus in the blood)
+- Viremia – the spread of the virus in the blood.

-- Loss of immune system, mainly due to infection of CD4+ T-Lymphocytes
+- Deterioration of the immune system, mainly due to infection of CD4+ T-Lymphocytes.

-- virus continues to slowly destroy the Immune System for up to 10 years
+- The virus continues to slowly destroy the immune system for up to 10 years.

-- usually an opportunistic infection is the cause of death
+- Usually an opportunistic infection is the immediate cause of death.

 Conditions relating to HIV